ilijapet/Next_JS_Ethers_DApp_with_MetaMask_integration/README.md

     https://docs.chain.link/docs/link-token-contracts/#ethereum

-After few seconds you should see in your wallet test ETH (please make sure that you change you network from mainnet to kovan)
+After few seconds you should see in your wallet testnet ETH (please make sure that you change you network from mainnet to kovan)

 <br>